Upcoming events

 2021 - Roberto Zambrano

-Bob Gay Cytotechnology Scholarship
+Bob Gay Cytology Scholarship

-Following the establishment of The Bob Gay Lecture Series in 2012, the Bob Gay family decided to sponsor a Student Scholarship to be awarded annually to cytotechnology students who have demonstrated academic excellence and the potential to make contributions to the cytology profession.
+Following the establishment of The Bob Gay Lecture Series in 2012, the Bob Gay family decided to sponsor a Student Scholarship to be awarded annually to cytology students who have demonstrated academic excellence and the potential to make contributions to the cytology profession.

 The recipients of the 2025 scholarship will receive funding from ASCT Services to attend the 2025 ASCT Annual Conference, May 2-3, 2025 in Reno, Nevada where they will receive their award To learn more, visit ASCT Services.